Has Zara reached saturation point? Far from it, investors bet

-MADRID, Nov 5 (Reuters) - The world’s largest fashion retailer, Inditex, shows no sign of stalling and investors are betting that its Zara “fast fashion” model has plenty of room to expand in emerging markets by appealing to the growing ranks of brand-conscious middle classes.
+MADRID (Reuters) - The world’s largest fashion retailer, Inditex, (ITX.MC) shows no sign of stalling and investors are betting that its Zara “fast fashion” model has plenty of room to expand in emerging markets by appealing to the growing ranks of brand-conscious middle classes.

 Amancio Ortega opened the first Zara store in 1975 and pioneered the idea of quickly imitating catwalk trends to create a global giant with more than 6,100 stores in 86 countries, making the publicity-shy Spaniard the world’s third-richest man.

-Inditex has weathered the global economic downturn better than rivals like H&M as its “fast fashion” model has allowed it to be more responsive to changing consumer demand, while its focus on the latest trends has made it less vulnerable to the rise of discounters like Primark.
+Inditex has weathered the global economic downturn better than rivals like H&M (HMb.ST) as its “fast fashion” model has allowed it to be more responsive to changing consumer demand, while its focus on the latest trends has made it less vulnerable to the rise of discounters like Primark (ABF.L).

 Inditex, which owns seven brands other than Zara, including more upmarket label Massimo Dutti, has also expanded faster to emerging markets, with Asian markets recently overtaking Spain as its biggest source of sales for the first time.